Privacy policy

 Website

-• provide you with technical and customer support, and enable the provisioning of services; and
+• provide technical and customer support; and

 Customers